1. Belize Rice and Beans

 2. Belize Fruit Cake

-This Fruit Cake, is a traditional Belize rum cake.
-Popular around holidays, it is a cake with preserved fruits baked in and then stored for a couple of days after being generously doused with dark Belizean or Caribbean rum.
+This Fruit Cake, is a traditional Belizean rum cake.
+Popular around holidays, it is a cake with preserved fruits baked in and then stored for a couple of days after being generously doused with dark local or Caribbean rum.
 Belize fruit cake connoisseurs prefer a cake that has been baked to perfection, moist inside a brown crust outside with no visible cracks, and aged for at least one week.
 This process melds the various ingredients into a truly great fruit cake that can be enjoyed with a glass of locally made wine or a soft drink, preferably a lemonade.

 The combination of a sweet cake and Caribbean rum is sure to make an excellent end to a magnificent meal – tipsy or otherwise.
 Two types are made – the traditional Black Fruit Cake infused with caramel coloring, and the White Fruit Cake that is lighter and minus the caramel.
 Christmas in Belize is not complete without Belize Fruit Cake,

 3. Cashew and Craboo Wines